 Second, it is not accurate to say that there are no extra biblical accounts of the resurrection of Christ.
 There are other historians who have written about this.
 However, the problem with most of them is that they were not contemporaries of Jesus.
 They were written well after the fact.
 This, therefore, tends to invalidate the reliability of these extra biblical accounts according to the critics.
-But if the extra biblical accounts are not valid because they were written after the fact by non eyewitnesses, then that indirectly supports the gospel accounts which were written by the eyewitnesses and by those who knew Jesus and encountered him after his resurrection.
+But if the extra biblical accounts are not valid because they were written after the fact by non eyewitnesses, then that indirectly supports the gospel accounts which were written by the eyewitnesses, by those who knew Jesus, and encountered him after his resurrection.

-Fourth, Jesus would have to appear only to those who had seen Him before His crucifixion since appearing to someone who had never seen Him nor knew that He died would prove nothing.
+Fourth, Jesus would have to appear only to those who had seen Him before His crucifixion since appearing to someone who had never seen Him nor knew that He died, would prove nothing.
 This means that the ones whom Jesus would appear to were those who were following Him in the area of Israel.
-This further means that, at best, other records of His resurrection would have to be hearsay--written well after the fact--by those who did not know Jesus.
+This further means that at best, other records of His resurrection would have to be hearsay, written well after the fact, by those who did not know Jesus.

 Fifth, we do have non-biblical accounts of the resurrection of Jesus.